 Williscroft, equal; Crutchfield, Scott (H. A.), O'Donnell.

-Year.-Class I.-Boast, Gardner; Crombie and Walter, equal; Cushing, Robertson, Greaves; Gerrie and McCulloch and Ward, equal; Cater; Chisholm and Marrotte and Parsons (E. A.) and Warriner, equal; Fergie and Gagnier and Liddy and Macpherson, equal; Eadie.
-Class II.-Little and Pope, equal; Blackshaw and Booth (F. H.) and Jeffrey and McEvers and Poë and Wilson (E. P.) and Woods, equal; Kert; Aggiman and Derrer and McLean (H.), equal; Booth (P.) and Harkness and Mackenzie and Rainboth and Smith (E. H.) and Sutherland (D. M.), equal; Charlton and Giles and Kelly and LaPrairie and Macklin and Scriver and Turnbull, equal; Cockfield and Hargrave and Perrault, equal; Baillie and Balm and Deschamps and Rochester (L. B.) and Wade, equal; Labelle and Lemay, equal; Dunbar and Jacques and Koelle and Rochester (G. H.) and Scott (G.), equal; Hodgson and Kelsch and Pitt, equal; Bennet and Carroll and Ferguson (J. A.) and Scott (W. B.) and Sutherland (V. R.) and Thompson (G. D.), equal; Hutchison, Johnston; Chipman and Davis, equal.
-Class III.-Ross-Ross; Hyndman and Parsons (F. S.), equal; Fuger and Macfarlane, equal; Lowe and Wilson (A. L.), equal; Boyd and Lemoine and McLeod (J. E.), equal; Smith (H. E.) and Strong, equal; Hoichberg and Shanly, equal; Murphy; Buckland and Forbes, equal; Clerk and Cliver, equal.
+Second Year.-Class I.-Boast, Gardner; Crombie and Walter, equal; Cushing, Robertson, Greaves; Gerrie and McCulloch and Ward, equal; Cater; Chisholm and Marrotte and Parsons (E. A.) and Warriner, equal; Fergie and Gagnier and Liddy and Macpherson, equal; Eadie.
+Class II.-Little and Pope, equal; Blackshaw and Booth (F. H.) and Jeffrey and McEvers and Poë and Wilson (E. P.) and Woods, equal; Kert; Aggiman and Derrer and McLean (H.), equal; Booth (P.) and Harkness and Mackenzie and Rainboth and Smith (E. H.) and Sutherland (D. M.), equal; Charlton and Giles and Kelly and LaPrairie and Macklin and Scriver and Turnbull, equal; Cockfield and Hargrave and Perrault, equal; Baillie and Balm and Deschamps and Rochester (L. B.) and Wade, equal; Labelle and Lemay, equal; Dunbar and Jacques and Kelle and Pitt, equal; Bennet and Carroll and Ferguson (J. A.) and Scott (W. B.) and Sutherland (V. R.) and Thompson (G. D.), equal; Hutchison, Johnston; Chipman and Davis, equal.
+Class III.- Ross-Ross; Hyndman and Parsons (F. S.), equal; Boyd and Lemoine and McLeod (J. E.), equal; Smith (H. E.) and Strong, equal; Hoichberg and Shanly, equal; Murphy; Buckland and Forbes, equal; Clerk and Cliver, equal.